 So, the user needs to click on the “Activate Plugin” button to activate the plugin.

 WordPress WooCommerce Marketplace Stripe Connect

-Step 2: Now, enable the option “View test data” on the side panel if not enabled already.
+Second Step: Now, enable the option “View test data” on the side panel if not set to enable already.

 Set the Website URL as – www.example.com/seller/profile/edit

 Here, you have two keys for the client_Id that are to be used according to the mode –